dakusui/jcunit/FSM-README.md

 + **Reviewing reports**: JCUnit generates report in test execution phase.
 How to read those reports will be discussed in this section.
 + **Inside FSM/JCUnit**: The mechanism of FSM support will be discussed in this section.
-+ **Advanced techniques**: More practical techniques, e.g., how to test 2 FSMs at the same time concurrently, how to model nested FSMs, etc., will be discussed.
++ **Tips**: More practical techniques, e.g., how to model nested FSMs, how to implement adapters when necessary, etc., will be discussed.

-Author recommends you to follow steps described in this document (especially the first section of it)  with your hands.
-The procedure might look complicated initially, but once you try it, you should notice it's designed intuitive and straightforward (at least the author tried very hard to make it intuitive and straightforward).
+Author recommends you to follow steps described in this document (especially the first section of it) with your hands to understand ideas behind the product.
+The procedures might look complicated initially, but once you try it, you should notice it's designed intuitive and straightforward (at least the author tried very hard to make it intuitive and straightforward).

 # Modeling FSM
 Let's model your FSM.
 If you are creating a finite state machine which has two actions,